 Since the deployment of MINURSO in September 1991, the ceasefire has generally held.
 The transitional period, however, has not begun, given the parties' divergent views on some key elements of the Plan, in particular with regard to the criteria for eligibility to vote.
 Notwithstanding these difficulties, the parties have repeatedly stated their commitment to implementing the Plan, and MINURSO has carried out its functions in so far as conditions have allowed.
 For his part, the Secretary-General and his Special Representatives have continued efforts to find compromise solutions acceptable to both parties.
 This process has required a number of revisions to the Plan and the timetable.

-MINURSO's Identification Commission was established in May 1993.
+MINURSO's Identification Commission was established in July 1991 and started preliminary works in New York and the day after the signature of the cease-fire, 7 September 1991, departed for Laayoune.
+The Identification Commission had meetings with representatives of the parties.
+The Commission then returned to New York and continued the preparation works till January 1992.
+In May 1993 the Commission resumed its activities.
 In August 1994, after completing the necessary groundwork, including securing the cooperation of the parties, MINURSO began the process of identifying potential voters.
 Procedural and operational difficulties, however, allowed only slow progress, and efforts to resolve differences between the parties were not successful.
 In May 1996, the Secretary-General suspended the identification process and most MINURSO civilian staff were withdrawn, including the police component which provided security and assistance to the Identification Commission.
 The military component remained to monitor and verify the ceasefire, as it has done throughout its deployment.

 In early 1997, the Secretary-General intensified the examination of the main contentious issues, including in a series of direct talks between the parties, held under the auspices of the Secretary-General's Personal Envoy.
 By September, with the successful completion of the last round, the Secretary-General reported that all the agreements reached during the talks had taken effect.